shivasiddharth/GassistPi/README.md

 ### **Community: For Non-Issue Help and Interaction** [![Join the chat at https://gitter.im/publiclab/publiclab](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/GassistPi/Lobby/)
 *******************************************************************************************************************************
-## 23-Aug-2018 Update:
+## 03-Sep-2018 Update:
-**Added the ability to disable the default Ok-Google hotword.
-Changing GPIOs used has been made easy.**
+**Added the ability to mute the microphone (works only for Ok-Google, mic will still hear custom wakewords).
+Added custom conversations.
+Now this project supports Respeaker HATs (4mic and 2mic)**
 *******************************************************************************************************************************

 # Features (All features are applicable to all Pi boards, unless and otherwise mentioned):